 Kjell Plotkin gives the update on property improvements and recognizes the many volunteers who have made it possible

-The Conservancy has received it's very first full donated land acquisition.
+The Conservancy has received it's very first fully donated land acquisition.
 It is located on Thornton Key.
 Thank you to Brian Cooper for this generous gift.